Obstetric Malpractice Lawyers in Illinois

 Free Consultation — Get Strong On Your Side

 The attorneys at Strong Law Offices will review and evaluate the facts in case to determine who, if anyone, is responsible for the birth injury.
-If you think that you or your child has been a victim of substandard care by a hospital or another healthcare professional, please contact our office.
+If you think that you or your child has been a victim of substandard care by a hospital or other healthcare professional, please contact our office.

 When You Have Been Injured, Get Strong — We Are On Your Side